Post job

 A Security's main responsibility is to keep people or an establishment safe.
 This responsibility is carried out by constantly patrolling a designated area and monitoring the activity within the premises.
 Most of the tasks involved are inspecting buildings and equipment, monitoring entry and exit points, reporting irregularities, responding to customers in distress, and other surveillance activities.
 The security is basically an establishment's first line of defense, this is why one must have good communication skills, keen observation and judgment, and as well as presence of mind.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that security patrol officer responsibilities requires skills like "security services," "security breaches," "bike," and "security patrols."
-But a security might use skills, such as, "ladders," "good judgment," "metal detectors," and "stars."
+For example, resumes show us that security patrol officer responsibilities requires skills like "security services," "security breaches," "bike," and "security patrols."
+But a security might use other skills in their typical duties, such as, "ladders," "good judgment," "metal detectors," and "stars."

-When it comes to the differences in education between the two professions, securities tend to reach similar levels of education than security patrol officers.
+Securities earn a higher average salary than security patrol officers.
+But securities earn the highest pay in the start-up industry, with an average salary of $31,007.
+Additionally, security patrol officers earn the highest salaries in the utilities with average pay of $30,633 annually.Average education levels between the two professions vary.
+Securities tend to reach similar levels of education than security patrol officers.
 In fact, they're 0.6% less likely to graduate with a Master's Degree and 1.7% more likely to earn a Doctoral Degree.

 A security specialist is responsible for maintaining the security of an organization's database, ensuring that it's free from cyber threats and unusual activities.
 Security specialists' duties include upgrading hardware and software applications, configuring networks to improve optimization, addressing any unauthorized access on the database, troubleshooting system discrepancies, conducting security audits on the system, and improving automated processes.
 A security specialist must have a strong command of programming languages and system codes, as well as broad experience with technical expertise.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a security patrol officer is likely to be skilled in "bike," "security patrols," "foot patrol," and "criminal acts," while a typical security specialist is skilled in "ladders," "security incidents," "security clearance," and "security program."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a security patrol officer is likely to be skilled in "bike," "security patrols," "foot patrol," and "criminal acts," while a typical security specialist is skilled in "ladders," "security incidents," "security clearance," and "security program."

-Security specialists are known to earn similar educational levels when compared to security patrol officers.
-Additionally, they're 4.6% more likely to graduate with a Master's Degree, and 0.3% more likely to earn a Doctoral Degree.
+Security specialists typically earn similar educational levels compared to security patrol officers.
+Specifically, they're 4.6% more likely to graduate with a Master's Degree, and 0.3% more likely to earn a Doctoral Degree.

 A security supervisor is in charge of coordinating and overseeing the security staff in a building or within a designated area.
 Their responsibilities focus on devising strategies, appointing personnel, and implementing protocols that would ensure the safety of an establishment, goods, and the people inside.
 Furthermore, they must make sure that all security devices and equipment are working correctly, create and manage schedules, monitor and evaluate every security personnel's performance, and maintain a safe environment for everyone.
 Should there be any incidents, it is crucial to coordinate with the police right away.